 Simply asking customers for their information might surprise you; they will actually do it if you give them a reason to, whether that’s a discount or other incentive or simply the promise of an improved service in the future.

 In maintaining and regularly engaging with your database community, you continue to have a composite of those most likely to engage with your brand.
 Most importantly, you have the demographic data of people who actually wanted to give it to you; your brand’s most loyal customers, making it easier to find even more of them.

 Make Great Content to Build Great Customer Relationships

-Facebook Ads has been an excellent way of getting users to your site, but it has been much less effective at keeping them or getting them to return.
+Facebook Ads have been an excellent way of getting users to your site, but have been much less effective at keeping them or getting them to return.
 A steady, smaller stream of traffic that values every resource you provide them could be much more effective for your business than waves of users seeing your site for the first time and then leaving without visiting more than one page.